A full-time student is one who is matriculated and meets the conditions for each term noted below:

 International teaching assistants may be evaluated for their teaching ability and choose to register for “GRAD 810: Communicating in the American Classroom.”
 This course focuses on interpersonal communication, teaching skills, and classroom phrases and pronunciation.

 The University will only cancel registration for students who did not attend any courses.
 If a student attended any portion of his/her courses, then Dropping Courses or official Withdrawal from the University processes should be followed.
-Appropriate justification and approval by the academic program should be attached to the cancellation form prior to submission for processing by The Graduate School.
+Appropriate justification and approval by the academic program should be included with the cancellation request prior to submission for electronic processing by The Graduate School.

 Additionally, registration may be canceled under the following circumstances: